Chart Color Schemes

 Wellington is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

 Wellington's dwelling structures, as per the latest Census, consisted of 93.5% houses and 6.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-Non-Metro NSW had 88.0% houses and 12.1% other dwellings.
-Home ownership in Wellington was at 42.7%, with mortgaged dwellings at 30.1% and rented ones at 27.2%.
-The median monthly mortgage repayment was $1,100, lower than Non-Metro NSW's average of $1,450.
-Median weekly rent in Wellington was $230, compared to Non-Metro NSW's $280.
-Nationally, Wellington's mortgage repayments were significantly lower at $1,100 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.
+This compares to Non-Metro NSW's 88.0% houses and 12.1% other dwellings.
+Home ownership in Wellington stood at 42.7%, with mortgaged dwellings at 30.1% and rented ones at 27.2%.
+The median monthly mortgage repayment was $1,100, below Non-Metro NSW's average of $1,450.
+The median weekly rent figure was $230, compared to Non-Metro NSW's $280.
+Nationally, Wellington's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing